pauleveritt/pauleveritt.github.io/src/docker_intro/index.rst

 Once that Docker image is locally available *and* the Docker "host" is running and knows about it, PyCharm can make Docker interpreters for your project, as containers based on that image.

+Alternatively, you can skip this step and later pull in the image while creating the Docker-based remote interpreter by simply typing in the image name during creation.

 .. note::